-Lung nodules are focal, round, or round-like, dense shadows in the lung with clear or indistinct borders and diameter (or max. diameter) of ≤30 mm.
-They may be solitary or multiple and usually do not present with atelectasis, swollen hilar lymph nodes, or pleural effusion.
+Lung nodules are focal, round, or oval dense opacities in the lung, with well-defined or indistinct borders and a diameter ≤30 mm.
+They may be solitary or multiple and typically lack associated atelectasis, hilar lymphadenopathy, or pleural effusion.

 Lung nodules can be divided into benign nodules and malignant nodules.